-- drafting and negotiating contracts in which the University has an interest;
+- draft, review and negotiate contracts in which the University has an interest

-- interpretation of legislation including University statutes and regulations;
+- interpret legislation and draft University statutes and regulations

-- conducting litigation on behalf of the University;
+- conduct litigation on behalf of the University

 University staff can now access further information on the above or download template agreements and checklists by visiting the Legal Services area of the Intranet site.